22 Mar The 10 Best Andalusian Expressions

-Alma de cántaro – Manuel
+Alma de cántaro – Anabel

 Miarma – Aurore

-I´m not sure how many times I have heard this Andalusian expression since I came to Seville and I always find it so funny!
-Miarma, “mi alma” (my soul), is a familiar expression that means affection and caring.
+I´m not sure how many times I have heard this Andalusian expression since I came to Sevilla and I always find it so funny!
+Miarma, “mi alma” (my soul), and is a familiar expression that means affection and caring.
 The Andalusians use it in many different contexts.
 For example, if someone from Andalusia says to you ¿Qué pasa, miarma?, it´s like saying, “What´s up, love” or “What´s up sweetie”.